PerkTutor/perktutor.github.io/Colonoscopy.md

 ---
 layout: example
-title: Assessing Technical Proficiency in Simulated Colonoscopy
-image: images/Colonoscopy.png
+media: images/Colonoscopy.png
 ---

+# Assessing Technical Proficiency in Simulated Colonoscopy

 Colonoscopy is a commonly used image-guided therapy to treat many different types of disease in the colon.
 Because of the spatial awareness required to perform colonoscopy, it is critical that trainees master basic colonoscope manipulation techniques at an early stage of training.
 Training on low-fidelity simulators allows trainees to master manipulation technique prior to more complex training scenarios.
 What remains a challenge, however, is assessing how well a trainee has mastered the manipulation techniques.
 In this work, we evaluate how well joint motion analysis can be used to determine whether an operator has mastered basic colonoscope manipulation techniques.